An Open Letter From A Millennial

 Are you kidding me?!

 I know.
-This may seem petty in grand scheme of things, but this is just one example of the frustrating events that many consumers have to go through on a regular basis with so-called “omni-channel”.
-Being in the industry, I may be hyper sensitive to how this experience should work.
-I know that this epidemic started a few years back (sometime between 2007 and 2010 according to multiple sources) when every brand was told they needed to be “omni-channel”.
-Brands needed to be available for everyone when, where and how they needed them.
+This may seem petty in the grand scheme of things, but I know it’s not an isolated incident.
+Many consumers encounter such issues with omni-channel retailing, and it’s time for a change.
+Being in the industry, I may be hyper-sensitive to how this experience should work.
+I know that this epidemic started a few years back (sometime between 2007 and 2010 according to multiple sources) when brands were told that they needed to be available to customers wherever, whenever, and however they needed them.

-I’m aware that every CEO, CMO, COO, CIO, CFO and all the other C_Os around the retail world got the message loud and clear and they got to work.
-They gave their teams direction to change how things had always been done.
-We saw websites being updated, mobile apps being developed, social media accounts being created and pop-up shops at every community event and festival.
-New merchandise was offered to keep up with the ever-changing trends, store remodels and builds were done in order to incorporate tablets to be hung on walls and endcaps that gave the consumer access to the website and marketing materials and so many other initiatives that the biggest brands in the world have been heads down on since the idea of omni-channel was introduced.
+I’m aware that every CEO, CMO, COO, CIO, CFO, and all the other C_Os around the retail world got the message loud and clear, and that they got to work.
+Websites were revamped, mobile apps were developed, social media accounts were created, and pop-up shops appeared at every community event and festival.
+New merchandise continually rolled out to keep up with ever-changing trends, stores underwent renovations to incorporate digital touchpoints like tablets hung on walls and endcaps that gave consumers access to the website and marketing materials.
+These and countless other initiatives have been introduced with the biggest brands in the world working with their heads down since omni-chanel’s conception.

 Omni-channel was created and all of us shoppers are happy, right?